 Atherosclerosis is a type of vascular disease characterized by the narrowing of arteries due to plaque buildup.
 This buildup of fatty substances clogs the arteries and can result in serious consequences in the form of coronary artery disease, peripheral artery disease, and angina among others.
 Furthermore, if the clogged artery supplies the heart or the brain, narrowing or blockage of it can cause a heart attack or stroke respectively.

 Atherosclerosis is an inflammatory, slow, and progressive disease that begins early on in life but does not cause any detrimental health effects until later on in life.
-Low levels of high-density lipoprotein (HDL) or the good cholesterol and high levels of low and very-low-density lipoproteins (LDL, VLDL) or bad cholesterol increase the risk of atherosclerosis significantly.
+Low levels of high-density lipoprotein (HDL) or good cholesterol and high levels of low and very-low-density lipoproteins (LDL, VLDL) or bad cholesterol increase the risk of atherosclerosis significantly.

 Oxidative stress causes oxidative modification of the lipoproteins and this plays a critical role in the development of atherosclerosis.
 The oxidation results in the formation of foam cells which initiate the buildup in arteries and the oxidized LDL induces inflammation, and cellular toxicity.